cllu/sorm/README.md

 - remove dependencies on joda-convert and guava
 - use sbt instead of maven
 - use slf4j instead of scala-logging
+- `lazy val` and `implicit val` will be skipped
 - TODO: remove dependencies on sext and embrace

-The fork is not published, so you need to compile and install locally:
+The fork is not published, so you need to compile and install locally (to local ivy2 cache):

-    % mvn install -DskipTests=true -Dgpg.skip=true
+    $ # mvn install -DskipTests=true -Dgpg.skip=true
-    sbt publish-local
+    $ sbt publish-local

 Then use a new groupId